-Skrabec (2002:207) stated that:

-Owens pushed for the need for an "experimental" plant to promote his machine and help machine sales.
+Skrabec (2002:207) stated that "Owens pushed for the need for an 'experimental' plant to promote his machine and help machine sales.
 Under this initial guise, he got the approval for a plant.
-Construction was started immediately near the old shed on Libbey Street (known today as Wall Street).

-Skrabec's positioning of this statement immediately after discussing the founding of the Owens Bottle Machine Co. in 1903 makes it sound like the Owens company built the plant after it was founded.
+Construction was started immediately near the old shed on Libbey Street (known today as Wall Street)."
+Skrabec's positioning of this statement immediately after discussing the founding of the Owens Bottle-Machine Co. in 1903 makes it sound like the Owens company built the plant after it was founded.

 But this was not the case.
-A glass trade account in May, 1903, indicates that the "model plant" was "built and about to be operated" (National Glass Budget 1903), more than five months before the creation of the Owens Bottle Machine Co.
-Walbridge (1920:67), one of the officers of the Toledo and Owens companies, stated that "the newly formed company [i.e., the Owens Bottle-Machine Co.] took over the plant of the Toledo Glass Company . . ."
-Scoville (1948:102) agreed, stating that "Toledo Glass . . . handed over its experimental plant which had been built on Libbey Street in Toledo."
-Toulouse (1971:393) confirmed that "another plant for the Toledo Glass Co. was built on Libbey Street . . . and . . . became part of the Owens Bottle Machine Co." once that firm was created.
+A glass trade account in May, 1903, indicates that the "model plant" was "built and about to be operated" (National Glass Budget 1903) more than five months before the creation of the Owens Bottle-Machine Co.
+Walbridge (1920:67), one of the officers of the Toledo and Owens companies, stated that "the newly formed company [i.e., the Owens Bottle-Machine Co.] took over the plant of the Toledo Glass Company" Scoville (1948:102) agreed, stating that "Toledo Glass . . . handed over its experimental plant which had been built on Libbey Street in Toledo" - confirmed by Toulouse (1971:393).
 It is thus clear that the initial "experimental" factory of the Owens Bottle-Machine Co. was the older Toledo Glass plant on Libbey St.